TheRenegadeCoder/sample-programs-website/docs/projects/import-export/typescript/index.md

 {% endraw %}

-Import Export in Typescript was written by:
+[Import Export](https://sampleprograms.io/projects/import-export) in [Typescript](https://sampleprograms.io/languages/typescript) was written by:

 - Anna

+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 ## How to Implement the Solution